Luritja dialect: Area

 The Luritja lands include areas to the west and south of Alice Springs, extending around the edge of Arrernte country.
 The area surrounding Papunya, including Mount Liebig is often referred to as Papunya Luritja, both in land and language, while areas to the south-east around Aputula and Maryvale are often referred to as Titjikala Luritja (Maryvale is the name of the cattle station on Titjikala land).
-The area around Ulpanyali and Watarrka National Park (Kings Canyon) is also referred to as Luritja country and the dialect of Luritja spoken there is referred to as Southern Luritja (it isidentical to Titjikala Luritja).
+The area around Ulpanyali and Watarrka National Park (Kings Canyon) is also referred to as Luritja country and the dialect of Luritja spoken there is referred to as Southern Luritja (it is identical to Titjikala Luritja).
 The variety of Luritja spoken at Kintore is often referred to as Pintupi/Luritja.